dbgrande/GrandeModular/README.md

 - However, these intervals need to be mapped to notes in the selected temperament.
 Valid notes are those that match selected intervals within the specified tolerance.
 These are indicated by a blue light, with the brightness indicating how close the match is.
 In addition, the valid notes are also displayed on the numbered lights to the right.

 - Only the closest intervals are generally highlighted.
-With so many intervals, it's common for more than one to be within tolerance of a valid note.
+With so many intervals, it’s common for more than one to be within tolerance of a valid note.

 - **Quantizer features:** The same as **Quant** (see above), minus the external scale input.